gleam-lang/gleam/notes/talk.md

 constructing a token the `skip_token` atom is used to signify that text matching this pattern is to be discarded.
 Whitespace has no syntactic meaning in Gleam, so it can be safely ignored.

-The `Erlang code` section contains helper functions used here.
-They're not very interesting, so I'll leave it up to your to imagine how they are defined.

 That's the basic tokenizer done.
 Later I'll probably want to extend it with mathematical operators and a pipe operator and such, but for now I can move